 EMILIO DIAZ, Professor, Ph.D.
 (1986), University of Wisconsin, Madison.
-Synthesis and inhibition studies of amino acids derivatives; characterization and inhibition studies of certain products obtained from R. phaseoli.
+Isolation and characterization of oxidative enzymes from fungi; study of the role of oxidative enzymes on fungal pathogenicity.
+Isolation and inhibition studies of histidine decarboxylase from microorganisms which contaminate fish and dairy products.
+Study of the effects of antioxidants on the development of rancidity in frozen tilapia.

 SAMUEL P. HERNANDEZ, Professor, Ph.D.
-(1986), John Hopkins University.
-Molecular Spectroscopy of crossed molecular beams and jets; Laser Raman and FT-IR spectroscopy of biomolecules, coordination compounds, and new materials.
-Study of modification interactions of toxic agents on biomolecules.
+(1986), Johns Hopkins University.
+Molecular spectroscopy of crossed molecular beams and jets; Laser Raman and surface enhanced Raman spectroscopy of biomolecules and their interactions with heavy metal ions and carcinogenic compounds; molecular spectroscopy of coordination compounds, superconductors and explosives; theoretical calculations correlating measured spectroscopy properties.

 AIDALU DE LOS A. JOUBERT CASTRO, Assistant Professor, Ph.D., (1998), Washington State University, Pullman.
-Evaluation of Liquid Chromatography- Particle Beam Mass spectrometry as a technique for the analysis of Vanadyl Geoporphyrins.
+Evaluation of liquid chromatography- particle beam mass spectrometry as a technique for the analysis of vanadyl geoporphyrins.
 Implementation and development of new teaching techniques that relate chemical concepts and the direct application of such concepts to the classroom.

 JORGE LABOY, Associate Professor, Ph.D.
 (1993), University of Cincinnati.
-Matrixisolation spectroscopy of semiconductor materials and organic intermediates.
+Mid-infrared FT-IR spectroscopy of transient species and reaction intermediates, mainly radicals using matrix-isolation.
+Photochemical reactions and reactions dealing with semiconductor materials.